dmlc/dgl/examples/pytorch/transformer/README.md

     python3 translation_train.py [--gpus id1,id2,...] [--N #layers] [--dataset DATASET] [--batch BATCHSIZE] [--universal]
     ```

+By specifying multiple gpu ids separated by comma, we will employ multi-gpu training with multiprocessing.

 - For evaluating BLEU score on test set(by enabling `--print` to see translated text):

     ```